wesleycamargo/azure-docs.pt-br/articles/container-service/dcos-swarm/container-service-dcos-manage-tutorial.md

 > * Gerenciamento básico do DC/SO
 > * Excluir o cluster de DC/SO

 Este tutorial requer a CLI do Azure, versão 2.0.4 ou posterior.
 Execute `az --version` para encontrar a versão.
-Se você precisar atualizar, confira [Instalar a CLI 2.0 do Azure]( /cli/azure/install-azure-cli).
+Se você precisar atualizar, consulte [Instalar a CLI do Azure]( /cli/azure/install-azure-cli).

 ## <a name="create-dcos-cluster"></a>Criar cluster de DC/SO